KenKundert/nestedtext/README.rst

 One way to build tools to tackle difficult and complex tasks is to provide an application specific language.
 That can be a daunting challenge.
-However, in certain cases, such as specifying complex configurations, *NestedText* can help make the task much easier.  *NestedText* conveys the structure of data leaving the end application to interpret the data itself.
+However, in certain cases, such as specifying complex configurations, *NestedText* can help make the task much easier.  *NestedText* conveys the structure of the data leaving the end application to interpret the data itself.
 It can do so with a collection of small parsers that are tailored to the specific piece of data to which they are applied.
 This generally results in a simpler specification since each piece of data can be given in its natural format, which might otherwise